-As stated by REG – 10.01.5 – Transfer of Undergraduate Credit Regulation, NCCU accepts all non-remedial credits earned in a degree program at any regionally accredited four-year institution.
-As a constituent institution of The University of North Carolina System, NCCU also accepts college transfer work completed at any of the 59 NC community colleges under the terms stipulated in the Comprehensive Articulation Agreement (CAA) between the UNC System and the North Carolina Community College System.
+NCCU accepts all non-remedial credits earned in a degree program at any regionally accredited four-year institution.
+As a constituent institution of the University of North Carolina System, NCCU also accepts college transfer work completed at any of the 59 NC community colleges under the terms stipulated in the Comprehensive Articulation Agreement (CAA) between the UNC System and the North Carolina Community College System.

 Students transferring from a two-year institution may receive up to a total of 64 semester hours of academic credit from all institutions attended.
 Credit for courses completed in non-college transfer degree programs such as technical degree programs will be evaluated on a course-by-course basis.
 No credit is awarded for coursework completed in non-degree programs such as diploma or certificate programs.
 Extension courses, advanced placement, College Level Examination Program (CLEP) credit and military service credit are included in this maximum.

-To view transferable courses and their equivalencies, please visit our listing on TES (CollegeSource.com).
-Please note that this list is not exhaustive.

-Students who have inquiries about how their transcripts were evaluated or who do not see certain courses listed on TES may complete and submit a Transcript Evaluation Inquiry Form to the Office of Transfer Services.
-Please also view our transfer credit evaluation process.
+Students who have inquiries about how their transcripts were evaluated or who do not see certain courses listed on the Transfer Evaluation System (TES) may complete and submit a Transcript Evaluation Inquiry Form to the Office of Transfer Services.